Krishak15/EazyFlutter-vscode-extension/README.md

 # EazyFlutter - Flutter Widget Wrappers & Snippets

 EazyFlutter is a VS Code extension that enhances Flutter development by providing quick actions (bulb menu) and snippets to streamline common widget-wrapping tasks.
+Additionally, it includes a **JSON to Dart** converter that automatically generates Dart models with `json_serializable`.

 ## Features